Managing Cyber Risk in Today's Threat Environment.

 Vendor Perspectives: Growing Your Public Sector Business

 Join a Special Panel Presentation of today’s leading IT vendor executives who will help you identify the big opportunities in today’s public sector market.
 Gain a better understanding of where each vendor is investing in their public sector channel to fuel growth, achieve greater customer satisfaction and improve financial performance.
 Vendor executives will address such issues as best practices when partnering with IT consultants and integrators and how they are meeting the demands of today’s public sector IT decision makers and ultimate users.
 Hear from their vantage point where they see growth opportunities, untapped markets and how they are refining and improving their public sector partner programs.
 This interactive panel will allow audience members to engage with the vendor executives to address their issues and questions.
-Vendor participants will cover key trends, cloud, infrastructure, channel programs, the changing role of IT in public sector, budgets and their specific product and service offerings.Location: Maryland Ballroom C Robert DeMarzo SVP, Strategic Content The Channel Company
+Vendor participants will cover key trends, cloud, infrastructure, channel programs, the changing role of IT in public sector, budgets and their specific product and service offerings.Location: Maryland Ballroom C Robert DeMarzo SVP, Event Content and Strategy The Channel Company

 Investing in Broadband